frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-schema.md

 - **false** (default): Each element in the `fields` array `MUST` be mapped to the corresponding field in the data source based on their names.
 - **true**: Each element in the `fields` array `MUST` be mapped to the corresponsing field in the data source based on their order.

-### Partial

-A Table Schema descriptor `MAY` contain a property `partial`.
-This property `MUST` be boolean with default value is `false`.

-Depending on the value of the `partial` property, different rules for mapping Table Schema `fields` on data source columns `MUST` be applied:

-- **false** (default): The order of elements in `fields` array `MUST` be the order of columns in the data source.
-The number of elements in `fields` array `MUST` be the same as the number of columns in data source.
-Every element in the `fields` array `MUST` be mapped to corresponsing column in data source based on their order.

 ## Field Properties

 A field descriptor `MUST` be a JSON `object` that describes a single field.
 The